From Inpainting to Editing: Unlocking Robust Mask-Free Visual Dubbing via Generative Bootstrapping: Introduction

+However, effectively training this mask-free editor in the second stage presents a distinct optimization challenge: the model must simultaneously perform lip editing while maintaining rigorous global structure (e.g., head pose and background layout) and fine-grained texture preservation (e.g., skin details), which span vastly different spatiotemporal frequencies.
+Monolithic training often struggles to balance these competing objectives, leading to unstable convergence in our early experiments.
+To address this, we introduce a \textbf{timestep-adaptive multi-phase learning strategy}.
+Leveraging the inherent frequency bias of diffusion models which capture distinct information levels at different denoising timesteps~\citep{zhang2025flexiact, wang2025fantasytalking2}, we decouple the training process into progressive phases, aligning high, mid, and low noise levels with structure, lip motion, and texture refinement, respectively.
+This ``divide-and-conquer'' design facilitates training and also enables targeted supervision (e.g., lip-sync and identity reward) at optimal intervals, enhancing editing quality while to some extent compensating for potential synthetic data imperfections.

+Finally, to rigorously assess visual dubbing performance in more complex scenarios, we introduce \benchname{}, a benchmark comprising diverse real-world footage and high-quality AI-generated videos, covering varied motions and environments beyond the scope of existing lab-controlled datasets~\citep{afouras2018LRS,zhang2021hdtf}.

-In summary, our contributions are: 1) We propose a \textbf{self-bootstrapping visual dubbing framework} that leverages pre-trained DiT models both as a data \emph{generator} to synthesize aligned training video pairs and as an audio-driven \emph{editor} trained on them for the final dubbing task, transforming the task from an ill-posed inpainting problem into a well-conditioned editing one guided by complete visual context.
-2) We introduce a \textbf{timestep-adaptive multi-phase learning} strategy as a necessary component to disentangle conflicting editing objectives across diffusion timesteps, facilitating stable contextual learning and yielding enhanced lip sync and visual fidelity.
-3) We construct and release \textbf{\benchname{}}, a comprehensive benchmark specifically designed to evaluate visual dubbing models in challenging real-world and generative scenarios.
-4) Extensive experiments demonstrate that our method achieves remarkable improvements across all metrics, significantly outperforming existing approaches with more accurate lip sync, superior identity preservation, and exceptional robustness to spatiotemporal variations.
+To summarize, our main contributions are: 1) We propose a \textbf{generative bootstrapping framework} for visual dubbing.
+By repurposing a mask-guided inpainting model to synthesize pseudo-paired data, we bootstrap a robust, mask-free editing model as the final video dubber, fundamentally eliminating mask artifacts and achieving superior lip sync and robustness across diverse complex scenarios.
+2) We introduce a \textbf{timestep-adaptive multi-phase learning strategy} to disentangle conflicting editing objectives across diffusion timesteps, facilitating training convergence and enhancing lip sync and visual fidelity.
+3) We release \textbf{\benchname{}}, a diverse benchmark specifically designed for evaluating dubbing in challenging practical scenarios.
+4) Extensive experiments demonstrate that our method achieves state-of-the-art performance, significantly outperforming existing approaches across comprehensive metrics regarding lip sync accuracy, visual fidelity, and identity preservation.